cclank/notebooklm-skill/README.md

 ├── SKILL.md              # Instructions for Claude
 ├── scripts/              # Python automation scripts
 │   ├── ask_question.py   # Query NotebookLM
+│   ├── upload_sources.py # Upload files/URLs/text (NEW!)
 │   ├── notebook_manager.py # Library management
 │   └── auth_manager.py   # Google authentication
 ├── .venv/                # Isolated Python environment (auto-created) └── data/                 # Local notebook library
 ```

-When you mention NotebookLM or send a notebook URL, Claude:
+When you mention NotebookLM or want to upload files, Claude:
 1. Loads the skill instructions
 2. Runs the appropriate Python script
-3. Opens a browser, asks your question
+3. Opens a browser, performs the action (query or upload)
-4. Returns the answer directly to you
+4. Returns the result directly to you
 5. Uses that knowledge to help with your task

 ---

 ## Core Features

+### **📤 Upload Local Files (NEW!)**
+Upload files directly to NotebookLM without leaving your editor:
+- **Supported formats**: PDF, TXT, MD, DOCX
+- **Batch upload**: Upload entire directories at once
+- **Create notebooks**: Automatically create new notebooks during upload
+- **Add URLs**: Add websites and YouTube videos as sources
+- **Paste text**: Add text content directly to notebooks

 ### **Source-Grounded Responses**
 NotebookLM significantly reduces hallucinations by answering exclusively from your uploaded documents.
 If information isn't available, it indicates uncertainty rather than inventing content.